raylene-gsa/technology-modernization-fund/_pages/why-tmf.md

 title: 'Why use the TMF?'
 permalink: /why-tmf/
 description: "A list of reasons agencies should consider the TMF to fund their project."
+deck: 'Agencies have a number of reasons to consider the TMF as the funding source for their proposed solution.'
 ---

-Agencies have a number of reasons to consider the TMF as the funding source for their proposed solution:

 ## Strong Incentives